Home

 Peppermills come in all sizes, shapes, colors and materials.
 But the first priority is quality and durability.

 I use a hand held can opener both at home and at the restaurant.
-A friend purchased an electric one and she reports that she really likes it.

 The same is true for a bottle opener.
 I use a "4-way" bottle opener which simply means it can also be used to help me open a "twist off" cap when my hands are slippery.